Jkutkut/JavaScript/README.md

 # JavaScript

-Here you will find JavaScript based programs:
+Here you will find JavaScript based projects:

 ## Categories